apache/cordova-docs/docs/en/edge/cordova/connection/connection.type.md

 API Change
 ----------

-Prior to Cordova 2.3.0, the `Connection` object was accessed via `navigator.network.connection`.
-It was changed to `navigator.connection` in 2.3.0 to match the W3C specification.
+Until Cordova 2.3.0, the `Connection` object was accessed via `navigator.network.connection`, after which it was changed to `navigator.connection` to match the W3C specification.
 It's still available at its original location, but is deprecated and will eventually be removed.

 iOS Quirks